drusellers/site/content/posts/nextjs-organization.md

 ```
 ~/
   app/
     queues/
       [id]/
         page.ts  # get a single queue
       page.ts      # lists the queues

       # using the new /app allows colocation
       _list.ts     # use the _ to help highlight the partial nature
       _row.ts
 ```

 I'm not sold on the `_` approach, but I like that I can now colocate the sub-components of a page rather than having to shuffle them all the way to components.
 This feels closer to the `feature folder` / `feature slice` model that I'm accustomed to from `dotnet`.

 The next step is to take this and implement it and iterate from there.

-This did "complicate" my tailwind includes since everything is not in `/src` but that's a minor change.
+Update: Next.js now asks about a `/src` directory, so I've shifted back to that, which also makes my typescript imports a lot easier to configure.
+Winning.